devdass/cryptoticker/README.md

 # cryptoticker
 This is a project I had done in December 2017 during the Bitcoin bull run.
+It pulls live price data from the Poloniex cryptocurrency exchange and displays them on a LED matrix display using a Raspberry Pi.

-A number of crypto miners and investors had expressed interested in my work, asking me if they could buy their own.
-I had intended to develop the project into a product, but I was quite busy with Uni work, and the market became apathetic post-crash.
-I have since decided to make my code publically available.
+People have expressed interested in me developing this into a product they could purchase which I contemplated but became busy with other things and would like to work on more exciting projects.
+The code is now publically available.
 I have also made some modifications and cut it down quite a bit in an effort to make it more understandable - I have not uploaded these changes yet, but I will soon.

 My work utilises the fantastic work of @hzeller: